 OPTION 2 – Join an organized Isle of Skye Tour

-The other options for those not willing to rent a car and drive is to book an organized tours.
+The other option for those not willing to rent a car and drive is to book an organized tour.
 Small group tours are the best because you can stop more often and have more time at each locations, plus the itinerary is flexible depending on the group.

 Pros of an Organized Skye island Tour:

 - The road is scenic almost all the time.
 In the bus, you will be able to enjoy it the whole way (tip: while driving through Glencoe towards the Isle of Skye, sit on the left side of the minibus).

 - You get a lot of information about the history of Scotland and what you are seeing (which you don't have in the car unless you partner/friend is a history teacher...)

 - Scottish Tour guides are famous for being very funny

 Good to know before your Tour of Skye Island:

 - Whatever the tour your choose, there will be lots of driving to get to the Isle of Skye and to drive around the Isle of Skye

-- You can only pick see a selection of the best spots on the island - but it will be already enough to blow your mind.
+- You can only see a selection of the best spots on the island – but it will already be enough to blow your mind

 Such tours depart from Edinburgh, Glasgow or Inverness.

 Options to Consider for Skye Island Tours

 A I wrote earlier, there are no one day tour of Skye from Edinburgh possible.
 But you still have several options possible: